Information for New Library Users

 Computers & Printing

-The Library’s print collections, including books, magazines, journals and government publications, are either on the open shelves on the 3rd and 4th floors or stored in the Library Retrieval System (LRS).
+The Library’s print collections, including books, magazines, journals and government publications, are either on the open shelves on the 3rd and 4th Floors or stored in the Library Retrieval System (LRS).
 Use the Library Catalog to request items stored in the LRS.
-Once requested, these items will be delivered to the Book Checkout & Pickup counter on the 1st floor under the name you entered in the request form within 15-20 minutes when the Library is open.
+Once requested, these items will be delivered to the Book Checkout & Pickup Desk on the 1st Floor under the name you entered in the request form within 15-20 minutes when the Library is open.

 We have a large and growing collection of electronic journals, articles, newspapers, eBooks, music, films and images accessible through OneSearch, the Library Catalog, the Electronic Journal List, or Articles & Databases.

 Campus instructors may place copies of articles, books, or other items, on reserve for use by students in their class.
-Hardcopy reserves (i.e. books) are kept at the Book Checkout & Pickup Counter.
+Hardcopy reserves (i.e. books) are kept at the Book Checkout & Pickup Desk.
 Electronic copies of articles and book chapters are put in the E-Reserves area of iLearn.
-And Media Reserves are kept in Media & Equipment Distribution on Ground.
+And Media Reserves are kept in Media & Equipment Distribution on the Ground Floor.

 or contact us electronically (IM, text, email).